jeronimomaths/jeronimomaths.github.io/index.md

 # Research interests

 My research lies at the intersection of Group Theory, Geometric Topology, and Geometry, placing it within the area of Geometric Group Theory.
-I am particularly interested in filling functions of groups, in particular their Dehn functions, nilpotent groups and their quasi-isometry classification, and automorphism groups of non-positively curved groups, including right-angled Artin groups.<!---the large scale geometry of infinite groups and spaces, especially through invariants such as quasi-isometry invariants.
+I am interested in filling functions of groups, in particular their Dehn functions, nilpotent groups and their quasi-isometry classification, and automorphism groups of non-positively curved groups, including right-angled Artin groups.<!---the large scale geometry of infinite groups and spaces, especially through invariants such as quasi-isometry invariants.
 This is in part motivated by the conjectural quasi-isometry classification of nilpotent groups.--->

 <!---Much of my work has focused on the study of filling functions, such as the Dehn function, a fundamental quasi-isometry invariant of groups.--->